How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 Note: For more details, check out our comprehensive guide on how SSH works.

-How to Enable an SSH Connection
+How to Enable SSH Connection

 Since creating an SSH connection requires both a client and a server component, ensure they are installed on the local and remote servers.
 The sections below demonstrate how to install a client-side and server-side component depending on the OS.